gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.01.16

+bug fixes
+- Change item position for table so empty bag is easier to see
+- dont allow bags to go into bags
+- fix bug where sounds loaded after settings load would use wrong volume setting (though might still be happening)
+- fix a todo for stopping paste when itll go over max length

+impact
+- Add new player models (no more red square)
+- Add Round timer UI
+- Render items held inside other items (kinda janky tho)
+- Add pills and pill bottles (with Supply as barrel)
+- Make it so you can drop merge items (holding pill bottle drop onto bag)
+- Box model now responds to planning vs game (it opens :D )
+- Add logic so customers only want to pick up a bag containing a pill bottle
+- Add toast system to show all the network annoucements that we've had logs for
+- Remove player from game when they disconnect
+- Add "last used ip" button for quality of life
+- new Music for menu and in game
+- Add a bunch of PA announcment sounds
+- add validation for ip address input (2 weeks ago) <Gabe Ochoa>
+- Added "hold to backspace" for textfiends and should feel decent

+better eng
+- Better Model Library api
+- Can now "do work" on some furniture
+- add ability for sound library to play a random sound given a prefix
+- add expected and magic_enum libraries
+- add basic tracing support through Tracy (much better than PROFILE())
+- base class for an item container
+- new job system that is hopefully more readable and more resilient
+- smaller font cache
+- add util::join and util::words_in_string for later wrap use
+- extract font sizer to its own file
+- add toast framework
+- move raylib into a namespace, and expose through graphics.h
+- add basic trie datastructure
+- introduce delay for small packets to remove overhead and reduce map update speed by 2x
+- add message queue so we can separate process and deserialize later on
+- increase packet buffer size to 1mb
+- UIContext cleanup its not better but it is more readable
+- add print statement on close to show how many things are in the library
+- add for-each in folder to files api
+- better sound play api
+- move controller loading to File::get() api

+soon
+- Add ability to save and load chosen player model
+- disable pathfinding cache for now due to too many segfaults...
+- add menu system in settingslayer which loads and prepares us for keybinding settings
+- internal server cleanup though more to do here

 ### alpha_0.22.12.26